jazzlynpulley/medicalSocialNetworkRework/README.md

 6.Ability for clinicians to share information with the patients.

 7.Use a secured data host and a 3rd party electronic health care integrator(Google Cloud platform healthcare API may be able to theoretically solve both problems
+    Our data host is secured but we were unable to find a way to integrate  3rd party electronic health care as we did not seem to have the proper credentials.

 # Open Source Used:
 Full-Stack React Projects by Shama Hoque